Lampworking = Fail

 It’s always nice to work with beads that you made yourself.
 So even though I was totally peeved I feel nothing but determination to get back into the studio again!

-7 Responses to “Lampworking = Fail”
+7 responses to “Lampworking = Fail”

 Your work is beautiful!
 I understand your frustration, but your work is lovely and because of this blog, I want to try to find a studio in my area where Ivan learn to make some of these beautiful things.